-Once in this menu, you will be able to set a new key mapping by clicking on a parameter and then hitting the key or key combination on the computer keyboard that you wish to link to the said parameter.
+Once in this menu, you can set a new key mapping by clicking on a parameter and then hitting the key or key combination on the computer keyboard that you wish to link to the said parameter.

 Some key mappings I find helpful are “M” for the metronome, “F” for follow, and “R” for record.

-Sometimes it’s easy to forget that you can create a keyboard shortcut activated by a single keystroke.
+Sometimes it’s easy to forget that you can create an Ableton Live shortcut activated by a single keystroke.

 Not all parameters can be key mapped.

-For example, cannot deactivate the selected clip or insert a start marker using a key mapping.
+For example, it cannot deactivate the selected clip or insert a start marker using key mapping.

 Once you are back to your normal workflow, you can hit your newly mapped key and then use the arrow keys to move the parameter up and down.

-How Do I Change Keyboard Shortcuts To Default?
+How Do I Change Ableton Keyboard Shortcuts To Default?